DBCDK/communityservice/doc/query-language.md

 ### `Context`

-Extracts database objects by following their linkage.
+Extracts database objects by following their linkage to other objects.
 The result is the set of objects from the object in current context to the end of the linkage chain.
 Each object in the result is embedded into the next object in the chain, so effectively the chain is reversed, the first object being the inner-most embedded object.

 Example: